mitrefccace/iam/README.md

 1. Verify your configuration parameters for the OpenAM users to be created in `iam/config/config.json`
 1. Create the OpenAM users (you may optionally use the OpenAM web-based GUI and skip this step):

     * Completely follow the [Administration Tools Setup](#administration-tools-setup) directions in the [Manual Installation](#manual-installation) section in the second half of this guide.
     * Verify that the absolute path of the newly created `pwd.txt` file is correct in `iam/config/config.json`.
     * Create your OpenAM users `sudo python create_users.py`

-1. Verify that the OpenAM software is installed and configured by entering the following URL on the browser if it is not behind a proxy server:
+1. Verify that the OpenAM software is installed and configured:

+    * Enter the following URL on the browser if it is not behind a proxy server:

     `https://<FQDN>:<port>/ace`  e.g. `https://some.fqdn.com:8443/ace`

+    * Use `curl` from the command prompt: `curl -k https://OPENAM_PRIVATE_IP:8443  # drop the ace`

-1. The ACE login page should appear in the browser.
+1. The ACE login page should appear in the browser OR in the console output, depending on which test method you used.
 1. This completes the OpenAM installation and configuration.

 **Note: to auto-install the software interactively (with prompts for input):**